The Background Investigation

 Candidates who successfully pass their Physical Agility Test will be given a Background Investigation packet with instructions and documents to complete prior to their Oral Interview.
 These completed packets must be submitted by the candidate at the time of the Oral Interview.
 As part of this process, candidates must furnish required documents.
 Because it takes time to acquire some of these documents, candidates are encouraged to begin collecting them as soon as possible.

 Once a candidate successfully passes the Oral Interview and is ranked on the Exam Certification List, the Background Investigation Unit will select candidates to continue with the process.
 If a candidate is selected, a background investigator is assigned.
+Selection is based on education, experience with State Parks, and a preliminary review of background information.
+Ranking within the top three ranks does not automatically qualify a candidate for selection.
+Candidates who are selected to continue with the Background Investigation process will be contacted by an investigator.
 The investigator’s role is to conduct an objective, thorough and legally sustainable investigation focused on: 1) both positive and negative job-related information, and 2) the accuracy of information received from all sources, including the candidate.
 The investigator's job is to gather facts.
 Investigation results are then evaluated by the Department’s hiring authorities.

 The only information to which candidates have access during and after the background investigation is the information which they personally provide.

 A key document used during background investigations is the DPR 895A Personal History Statement (PHS) (see link below).
 Candidates may type, print or electronically complete this form.
 A printed copy of the PHS is provided in the Candidate Packet.
 An electronic Word-version can be downloaded for completion.
 However, a completed form must then be printed, individual pages initialed, and signed personally submitted by the candidate at the PAT.